 Excellence is doing whatever you do as well as you can do it right now while simultaneously learning how to do it better the next time.

-In 1998, Dan Coughlin founded, The Coughlin Company, Inc. a consulting firm focused on improving management performance.
+In 1998, Dan Coughlin founded, The Coughlin Company, Inc. a firm focused on educating for-profit and nonprofit executives to consistently deliver excellence in management, leadership, and teamwork.
 He serves primarily as a teacher and coach on leadership and management excellence.
 He provides:

 - Executive Coaching for Individuals